katzenjens/lcd32/README.md

 <br>Update the system<br>
 `sudo apt update && sudo apt upgrade -y`<br>
 Modify the settings to your taste with `sudo raspi-config`<br>
 If you are using the desktop, remember to set **boot to comand line** in raspi-config.
 Desktop autostart does not work at this moment.
 Start the desktop with `startx` as user pi, not root!
-After that, you may select "boot to Desktop" inside the config menu.<br>
+After that, you may select "boot to Desktop" inside the config menu.
+If this does not work for you, look under [Issues](https://github.com/katzenjens/lcd32/edit/main/README.md#issues) for a workaround.<br>

 ## Install
 `sudo apt install git`